-Reports of any type of sex discrimination, sexual misconduct, interpersonal violence or retaliation can also be made to any of the University's other designated Campus Security Authorities (CSAs).
-A list of the designated CSAs can be found at CSA Contact List.
+Reports of any type of sex discrimination, sexual harassment, sexual assault, interpersonal violence or retaliation can also be made to any of the University's other designated Campus Security Authorities (CSAs).
+All University employees are designated as CSAs under this policy and must report potential crimes and Title IX policy violations consistent with the responsibilities of CSAs contained in the next section of this policy.